Royal Bank of Canada Increases Stock Position in Checkpoint Therapeutics, Inc. (NASDAQ:CKPT)

 Royal Bank of Canada boosted its stake in Checkpoint Therapeutics, Inc. (NASDAQ:CKPT) by 9.6% during the 1st quarter, Holdings Channel reports.
 The firm owned 63,893 shares of the company’s stock after buying an additional 5,580 shares during the quarter.
 Royal Bank of Canada’s holdings in Checkpoint Therapeutics were worth $200,000 at the end of the most recent reporting period.

-Other hedge funds also recently made changes to their positions in the company.
-Harbor Financial Services LLC purchased a new stake in Checkpoint Therapeutics in the 1st quarter worth $31,000.
-Principal Financial Group Inc. bought a new stake in shares of Checkpoint Therapeutics in the 4th quarter worth about $35,000.
-XTX Topco Ltd purchased a new stake in shares of Checkpoint Therapeutics during the 1st quarter valued at about $37,000.
-Truist Financial Corp lifted its holdings in shares of Checkpoint Therapeutics by 40.6% in the 4th quarter.
-Truist Financial Corp now owns 14,061 shares of the company’s stock valued at $38,000 after acquiring an additional 4,061 shares during the last quarter.
-Finally, PVG Asset Management Corp purchased a new position in Checkpoint Therapeutics in the first quarter worth about $47,000.
+A number of other hedge funds also recently made changes to their positions in CKPT.
+Harbor Financial Services LLC purchased a new stake in shares of Checkpoint Therapeutics during the 1st quarter valued at about $31,000.
+Principal Financial Group Inc. purchased a new position in Checkpoint Therapeutics in the fourth quarter worth about $35,000.
+XTX Topco Ltd bought a new stake in Checkpoint Therapeutics during the first quarter worth approximately $37,000.
+Truist Financial Corp raised its position in Checkpoint Therapeutics by 40.6% during the fourth quarter.
+Truist Financial Corp now owns 14,061 shares of the company’s stock valued at $38,000 after purchasing an additional 4,061 shares during the period.
+Finally, PVG Asset Management Corp bought a new stake in shares of Checkpoint Therapeutics in the 1st quarter valued at approximately $47,000.
 Institutional investors and hedge funds own 19.90% of the company’s stock.

 Separately, B. Riley assumed coverage on Checkpoint Therapeutics in a research note on Tuesday, June 8th.
 They issued a “buy” rating and a $18.00 price objective for the company.